 Symptoms of dementia in women depend on the stage of the disease and the type of dementia.
 Senile dementia in women can be caused by various diseases - Alzheimer's disease, Parkinson's disease, and cardiovascular diseases.

 In women, Alzheimer's disease can appear during menopause, when the body is under stress due to hormonal adjustment.
 The early signs of the disease are forgetfulness, isolation, and becoming apathetic.
-A woman has difficulty remembering the events of yesterday and often asks others to repeat a question.
-Patients become indifferent, and they refuse to do things they usually loved to do.
+A woman has difficulty remembering yesterday's events and often asks others to repeat a question.
+Patients become indifferent and refuse to do things they usually love to do.
 Such signs appear gradually, and with the progression of the disease, they get worse.

 Symptoms of dementia in men

 All types of vascular dementia in the later stages of development affect all parts of the brain.
-In the early stage of development of vascular dementia, small disorders of thinking and memory are observed.
-Unfortunately, in the majority of patients, the diagnosis of “dementia” can only be made after the symptoms of the disease have appeared.
-This happens at the moderate or late stage of the development of the pathology, which makes it impossible to prescribe an effective treatment.
+In the early stage of the development of vascular dementia, minor disorders of thinking and memory are observed.
+Unfortunately, in most patients, the diagnosis of "dementia" can only be made after the symptoms of the disease have appeared.
+This happens at the moderate or late stage of the pathology's development, making it impossible to prescribe an effective treatment.

 The development of dementia can be provoked by many diseases, which is why it is essential to determine the cause of the pathology.